Advowson: Current position

-In the 20th century, it became the policy of many English sees (dioceses) to acquire the advowsons to the parish churches within their area.
-This gave the bishop total control over the selection of parish priests, which might give him political as well as religious influence over a parish.
+In the 20th century, it became the policy of many English dioceses to acquire the advowsons to the parish churches within their area.
+This gave the bishop total control over the selection of parish priests, which might give him or her political as well as religious influence over a parish.
 The distribution of the church income away from a select few means the days of the fiercely independent, often right-wing "fox-hunting parson" like Jack Russell (d.
 1883), are extinct.
 Abolition of manorial courts in the 19th century and the gradual removal of copyhold title, ending in 1925, meant the powers, not the vestigial office, of the lord of the manor, were eliminated.

 Inheritants of any part of these lands could be expressed to hold the right of advowson appurtenant to their lands, in many cases impliedly, but not so in registered land.
 In most instances, lay holders are willing to donate them without payment to the diocese, on being asked to do so in a polite letter from the bishop.
 Advowsons have lower value to lay holders, since the ban on sale of livings is more easily enforced and few lay holders wish to exert a proxy influence over the morals of their neighbourhood, most of which would have from medieval times to the 19th century have been their tenants in the parish, nor in such a way for their younger children to be put forward for preferred selection as parish priests, which was in the era of tithes often a source of high real-terms pay.
 Lay advowsons have been left by successive wills or estate successions and so it is a sign of past wealth to hold many advowsons.
 Debrett's Peerage of 1995 shows John Hervey, 7th Marquess of Bristol (d.
 1999), then aged 40, in a modern extreme example: he was "patron of thirty livings".